macster110/PAMGuard_DeepLearningSegmenter/README.md

 A generic model allows a user to load any model compatible with the djl (PyTorch (JIT), Tenserflow, ONXX)library and then manually set up a series of transforms using PAMGuard's transform library.
 It is recomended that users use an existing framework instead of a generic model as these models will automatically generate the required transforms.

 ### AnimalSpot
-[ANIMAL-SPOT](https://github.com/ChristianBergler/ORCA-SPOT) is a deep learning based algorithm which was initially designed for killer whale sound detection in noise heavy underwater recordings.
+[ANIMAL-SPOT](https://github.com/ChristianBergler/ANIMAL-SPOT) is a deep learning based framework which was initially designed for [killer whale sound detection]((https://github.com/ChristianBergler/ORCA-SPOT)) in noise heavy underwater recordings (see [Bergler et al. 2019](https://www.nature.com/articles/s41598-019-47335-w).
+It has now been expanded to a be species independent framework for training acoustic deep learning models using pytorch and python.

+### Ketos
+[Ketos](https://meridian.cs.dal.ca/2015/04/12/ketos/) is an acoustic deep learning framework based on Tensorflow and developed by Meridian.
+It has excellent resources and tutorials and pytorch libraries can be installed easily via pip.

 ## Using deep Learning Segmenter

-### Installing the Plugin
+### Installing the module
-Installing the PAMGuard plugin is easy and detailed on the [PAMGuard website](https://www.pamguard.org/66_CreatingExternalPlug-ins.html).
-The jar file is located in the resources folder (currently not available until we are out of beta).
+The module is now a core module in PAMGaurd and will be released with version 2.01.06.

 ### Adding to PAMGuard's data model
 The module is  straightforward to use.
-Go to _ _File ->Add Modules -> Classifiers -> Deep Learning Segmener_ _ .
+Go to _ _File ->Add Modules -> Classifiers -> Raw Deep LEarning Classifier_ _ .
 This will add the module to the PAMGuard data model.
 Once the module has been added to the data model go to  _ _Settings -> Deep Learning Segmenter_ _ to open the module settings.
 Select the channels, window length, hop size and deep leanring model and you are ready to start analysing data.
 A PAMGuard settings files which simulates and localises simulated dolphin whistles using the OrcaSpot model is located in the resources folder.

 <p align="center">
 <center><img src="resources/PG_DL_settings.png" width="512"></center>